AngelosDid/EasyFreezy/README.md

 A single violation of the avged_diff is also permitted ONLY for detection of freezing based on betwears.
 Assuming that the avged_diff in our example above for frame 0 is higher that the cut-off criterion, the script will also calculate the avged_diff when taking frame 1 as reference (meaning starting to calculate the averaged_differences from frame 2).
 If there is no violation there, then the frame is considered as freezing.
 This further examination has been especially helpful for lower quality videos.

+* The differences between consecutive elements of an array.

 ## Insertion of second bodypart for freezing detection